grdddj/done-for-today/plan.md

 # Tomorrow

 Manufacturing tests:
-- try tester in a factory
-- troubleshoot Optiga read/write
+- remove the duplication of limits/ulimits in test config ... set ENV variables
-- setup frontend buttons with actions - operating PINs
+- setup frontend buttons with actions - operating PINs / IO ... checkboxes with update button
-- improve the frontend layout for admin panel - three buttons with three possible screens
+- make the close button always visible in logs popup
+- fix "Step XX" text in logs
+- find out how to read deditec PIN values ... from manual
+- troubleshoot Optiga read/write and make it fast ... with Andrew, Matejcik and Michal

 # Later